Presidential Task Force on Jewish Inclusion and the Prevention of Antisemitism

 The Presidential Task Force on Jewish Inclusion and the Prevention of Antisemitism was established in June 2020.
 By creating this Task Force, CSU is redoubling its efforts to create a more Jewish-inclusive campus, confront and prevent antisemitism at the university, educate the broader CSU community on the rich diversity and history of those who identify as Jewish, and provide support for Jews and others.

 The Task Force is co-chaired by Dr. Carolin Aronis (CSU Special Advisor on Prevention of Antisemitism and a Research Fellow in the Department of Communication Studies) and Dr. Mica Glantz (Professor of Anthropology, Chair of the Department of Anthropology and Geography and Interim Chair of the Department of Ethnic Studies).
-It includes faculty, staff, and student leaders from Hillel, Chabad, several academic departments, the office of the Vice President for Diversity, Housing and Dining Services, and a representative of the Fort Collins community.
+It includes faculty, staff, and student leaders from Hillel, Chabad, several academic departments, the office of the Vice President for Diversity, Housing and Dining Services, the Career Center, and a representative of the Fort Collins community.
 In the Summer and Fall of 2020 the Task Force was co-chaired by Dr. Aronis and Dr. John Henderson (Assistant Dean of Students and Director of Parent and Family Programs in the Office of the Vice President for Student Affairs).

 The Task Force began their work in June 2020 and meets twice a month for 90 minutes.
 Task Force’s charge from President McConnell